-The Board of Directors Meeting No. 7/2019, held on Tuesday 24 September 2019, has appointed Ms. Pornpun Premratanachai to be the Company Secretary, effective from October 1, 2019, also responsible for the secretary of Board of Directors with the Managing Director Office support function of the work of company secretary goes according to the principle of operating of a good company as well as to operate the company more efficiently.
+The board of director has appointed Ms. Pornpun Premratanachai to be the Company secretary and also responsible for the secretary of Board of Directors with the Managing Director Office support function of the work of company secretary goes according to the principle of operating of a good company as well as to operate the company more efficiently.